 At the races

-Racehorses quickly become accustomed to life at the racecourse with the best possible veterinary care and attention given before, during and after a race.
+Racehorses quickly become accustomed to visiting the racecourse, and receive the best possible veterinary care and attention before during and after competing in a race.

-Did you know before a racehorse heads to the races its checked over a by a number of professionals to check they are fit to race?
-This includes: a Vet, Equine Therapist and the Farrier, who changes the horse’s work shoes and fits him with ‘racing plates’.
+Did you know before a racehorse travels to a racecourse it will be checked over a by a number of professionals to ensure they are safe to race?
+This includes a vet, equine therapist and a farrier – who changes the horse’s training shoes and fits him with ‘racing plates’.

 Life after racing

-As talented athletes that are highly trainable, there are many jobs racehorses can do after they have finished their racing careers.
-Many go on to be riding horses, showjumpers, eventers, dressage and showing stars and some take up roles as therapy horses and even falconry!
+Racehorses are talented athletes that are highly trainable and intelligent and will go on to a wide variety of careers after racing.
+Many will be retrained as riding horses, showjumpers, eventers, dressage and showing stars while others take up roles as therapy horses and even falconry!